RealtyOffer/realty-offer-frontend/src/pages/agents.md

-    Our dedicated mortgage affiliates are vetted and work with the top banks in the county.
+    Our dedicated mortgage affiliates are vetted and work with the top banks in the country.
 Pre-approve your clients ahead of time before you submit an offer.
 We are not referring to a simple credit check.
 We are referring to pre-approvals from a direct underwriting system.
 This system reviews and discusses your client's information ahead of time.
 Don't get stuck!

-    - Set your clients apart from other offers
+    * Set your clients apart from other offers

-    - Expedite your closings
+    * Expedite your closings

-    - Better reviews
+    * Better reviews

-    - More referrals
+    * More referrals

-    - More business in your pocket
+    * More business in your pocket
   ctaText: Mortgage Consultation
   image: /img/shutterstock_image4_landingpage.jpg
 thirdpitch: